-For dedicated representation by a law firm with over 35 years of experience and success in all kinds of securities and commodities law and investment disputes serving New Brighton citizens, contact the firm by phone at 561-338-0037, toll free at 800-732-2889 or via e-mail.
+The Law Offices of Robert Wayne Pearce, P.A. are highly experienced lawyers who successfully handle securities law matters and investment disputes in FINRA, AAA and JAMS arbitration proceedings, and who work tirelessly to secure the best possible result for you and your case.
+For dedicated representation by an attorney with over 40 years of experience and success in all kinds of securities law and investment disputes in FINRA, AAA and JAMS arbitrations serving Pennsylvania citizens, contact the firm by phone at 561-338-0037, toll free at 800-732-2889 or via e-mail.